Arth-FX

 Red clover contains several isoflavones, including daidzein, genistein, formononetin, and biochanin A. These are polyphenols with antioxidant properties and other health benefits.

-The information above is for informational purposes only.
-They do not reflect or relate to the performance or purpose of any products that contain the ingredients being described on this page.
+The information provided above is for educational purposes only and does not pertain to the performance or intended use of any specific products featured on this website.

 Help Me Choose: